 If you aren't an administrator for the team project, get added now.

 If you haven't been added to the Content Manager or Team Foundation Content Manager role for SQL Server Reporting Services, get added now.

-If you haven't installed the latest Quarterly Update for Microsoft Visual Studio Team Foundation Server 2012, install it now.
+If you haven't installed Microsoft Visual Studio Team Foundation Server 2013, install it now.
 This is the only way to obtain the latest version of the default process templates, which contains the latest version of the reports.

 From Team Explorer, download the latest process template that is compatible with the one used to create your team project.

 To determine the type of process template that was used to create your team project, review the work item types that appear in the New Work Item menu for Team Explorer and then compare them with the work item types in the following chart.
 If your work item types differ from those shown listed, then a custom process template might have been used.